Compile a Rust smart contract module#

 Note that even with --release set, the produced Wasm module includes debug information.

-Running the cargo concordium build command will produce a smart contract module which can be found relative to your project root folder in ./target/concordium/wasm32-unknown-unknown/release/my_module.wasm.v1.
-Alternatively, you can supply the location where to store the smart contract module using the --out option.
-For example running the following command will output your smart contract module into the root folder of your project in a file name my_module.wasm.v1.
+By default, running the cargo concordium build command will produce a smart contract module which can be found relative to your project root folder in ./target/concordium/wasm32-unknown-unknown/release/my_module.wasm.v1.
+The --out option can be supplied also for non-verifiable builds.
+For example, running the following command will output your smart contract module into the root folder of your project in a file called my_module.wasm.v1.

 $cargo concordium build --out ./my_module.wasm.v1